posl/iArch/documentation.md

 # Known Issues

 - Testing Support
-  - In a Java8 environment, the error `org.aspectj.weaver.BCException` might occurs and you cannot build project after you generate Aspect.
+  - In Java8 environment, the error `org.aspectj.weaver.BCException` might occurs and cannot build a project after you generate aspects.